Freakazoid182/version-vine/README.md

 ## Installation

-Download the binary for your architechture from the [Releases](https://github.com/Freakazoid182/version-vine/releases).
+Download the binary for your architecture from the [Releases](https://github.com/Freakazoid182/version-vine/releases).

 Store it anywhere you prefer